The Journey of Water and Our Lives - How Water Cycle Affects Us

 Evaporation

-Evaporation is the process by which a liquid state is turned into gas or vapor during the cycle.
+Evaporation is when a liquid is turned into gas or vapor during the cycle.
 It is known or fact that water bodies such as the ocean, rivers, and lakes contribute almost 90% of the atmospheric vapor through evaporation, leaving the remaining 10% to plants' contribution to it.
-Not mentioning the sublimation process or the transition states that contribute only a small amount of it in the atmosphere as vapor through its process where it skips the liquid or the immediate state but instead turns a solid-state like ice or snow directly into its gas.

 Factors That Affect Evaporation

-The fundamental factors that affect vaporization are as per the following:
+The fundamental factors that affect vaporization are as follows:

 • Vaporization increases with an increase in the surface region.
-When the surface area is increased, then the amount of liquid exposed to air is larger.
+When the surface area increases, the amount of liquid exposed to air increases.

 • It increases with an increase in temperature.
-The water molecules move swiftly when the water is heated.
-This causes the molecules to escape faster.
+When water is heated, the molecules move swiftly, causing them to escape faster.
 A good example is that boiling water evaporates faster than fresh tap water.

 • Vaporization increases with the decline in humidity.
-Humidity means the amount of vapor that exists in the air.
-The air around can only hold a certain amount of vapor at a particular time and temperature.
+Humidity is the amount of vapor in the air.
+The air can only hold a certain amount of vapor at a particular time and temperature.

 • It increases with an increase in wind speed.
-Particles of vapor leave when the speed of the wind increases.
-This results in a decrease in the amount of water vapor in the atmosphere.
+As the wind speed increases, particles of vapor leave, decreasing the amount of water vapor in the atmosphere.
 For instance, we use hand dryers to dry our hands.

 Condensation

-Opposite of evaporation goes the second phase of the water cycle, the condensation or the conversion of atmospheric gas to liquid or water.
+The opposite of evaporation goes to the second phase of the water cycle, the condensation or the conversion of atmospheric gas to liquid or water.
 In this stage, clouds are formed.
-Condensation is the one responsible for forming clouds that hold the rain for us.
-Here a cool temperature is needed for it to happen.
+Condensation is responsible for forming clouds that hold the rain for us.
+Here, a cool temperature is needed for it to happen.

 Factors That Affect Condensation

-The fundamental factors that affect condensation are as per the following:
+The fundamental factors that affect condensation are as follows:

 • The water vapor content of the air.
 This is caused by regular living activities such as washing, cooking, bathing, etc., and can be controlled by extractor fans, cowlings, and ventilation at suitable places.

 • Within room temperature.
-This can be controlled in some way by replacing single glazing with energy-efficient double or triple glazing, maintaining a higher surface temperature of the glass on the room side.
+This can be controlled by replacing single glazing with energy-efficient double or triple glazing, maintaining a higher glass surface temperature on the room side.
 This will help to retain the room’s air temperature, which, along with adequate ventilation, will enable the space to hold more water vapor without condensing.

 • Outside temperature.
-This can’t be controlled, but its effect on the inside room temperature can be lessened by installing energy-efficient double or triple glazing.
+This can’t be controlled, but installing energy-efficient double or triple glazing can lessen its effect on the inside room temperature.

-• Internal and external temperature variation.
-This can’t be controlled as the main variant is the outside temperature.
-But, this variation may also be affected by building direction, localized atmospheric conditions, shelter from nearby trees or buildings, air currents, wind speeds, and nearby vegetation.
+• Internal and external temperature variation cannot be controlled, as the main variant is the outside temperature.
+However, this variation may also be affected by building direction, localized atmospheric conditions, shelter from nearby trees or buildings, air currents, wind speeds, and vegetation.

 Precipitation

-This cycle shows the importance of every stage to give us fresh water to drink.
-A human can’t live without water, nor can earth survive without it.
-Water cycle recycles not only water itself but also some nutrients that human needs too.
-After which, it will then again be evaporated from the ground to water vapor in the cycle.
+This cycle shows every stage's importance in giving us fresh water to drink.
+A human can’t live without water, nor can Earth survive without it.
+The water cycle recycles not only water itself but also some nutrients that humans need.
+After this, it will again evaporate from the ground into water vapor in the cycle.

 Factors That Affect Precipitation

-Listed below the fundamental factors that affect precipitation:
+Listed below are the fundamental factors that affect precipitation:

 • Latitude.
-It rains more in the areas near the equator than in the temperate zones and polar regions.
+It rains more near the equator than in the temperate zones and polar regions.
 The temperature is higher near the Equator, so there is more evaporation.

 • Altitude.
 It rains more in high areas than in low areas.